-Receivables include grants receivable, other receivable, and interest receivable.
+Receivables include grants receivable and other receivable.
 Grants receivable represents revenues and contracts for the current period that have been earned and recorded but not received.
 Other receivable represents receivables from employees and other receivables.
 The Authority uses the allowance method to account for uncollectible receivables.
-No allowance for uncollectible amounts has been recorded since management considers the balance in grants and other receivable to be fully collectible.
-Interest receivable consists of amounts earned on pooled investments at the end of the year.
+No allowance for uncollectible amounts has been recorded at December 31, 2023 since management considers the balance in grants and other receivable to be fully collectible.